-Perhaps another reason is on account of the advice that I had read in guidebooks about Uzbekistan – to steer well clear of the police as many of them are corrupt and exploit tourists for bribes.
+Perhaps another reason that I was anxious about the police presence in Uzbekistan is on account of the advice that I had read in guidebooks.
+Many travel magazines and guides advise travellers to steer well clear of the police in Uzbekistan.
+They state that many of them are corrupt and exploit tourists for bribes.

 Basically, when I arrived in Uzbekistan, I was kind of on edge about potentially running into the police.
 I was walking near the Registan in Samarkand when an officer stopped me and told me I had to pay a fee to get in.

 My other experiences with the police were fine too.
 At a festival in Bukhara, they were approaching me in the street with beaming smiles on their faces, welcoming me to their country.

-In Samarkand, I asked a guard outside of the Emir Timur mausoleum to help me take a photo, half expecting him to say no. To my surprise, he jumped out of his chair in enthusiasm and essentially commenced a photoshoot like he was working for Vogue – “to the left!
-To the right!
-This is gold, darling, gold!”
+In Samarkand, I asked a guard outside of the Emir Timur mausoleum to help me take a photo, half expecting him to say no. To my surprise, he jumped out of his chair in enthusiasm and essentially commenced a photoshoot like he was working for Vogue.

 After the death of Uzbekistan’s notorious Dictator in 2016, the country has gone through an extensive reform.
 One way in which this has been happening has been in the retraining of the police forces, and in encouraging a more ethical approach to policing.

-Admittedly you can still bribe police officers to enter historical sites that are closed-off, but that’s more someone trying to make a quick buck rather than anything else.
+Admittedly you can still bribe police officers to enter historical sites that are closed-off.
+However, that’s more someone trying to make a quick buck rather than anything else.

-Safety in Uzbekistan: Terrorism Risk
+Safety in Uzbekistan:

-I would strongly advise you to check your government travel advice before you travel anywhere as it provides a good insight into the situation.
-I personally prefer the British government travel advice, as while it can be perceived as being somewhat sternly worded, it’s pretty logical, whereas the American travel advice almost scares you out of ever wanting to leave your own house (!)
+The British government travel advice is very helpful.
+It can be perceived as being somewhat sternly worded.
+However, it’s pretty logical.
+Meanwhile, the American government travel advice almost scares you out of ever wanting to leave your own house!

 You might have heard that one of the most dangerous terrorist groups in Central Asia (the Islamic Movement of Uzbekistan) once operated in the Fergana Valley and worked under the Taliban.
 That’s true.

 Here it is to the point where mosques are not allowed to blast out their call to prayer, and men with thick beards are looked at with concern.
-Obviously this is unfair profiling of innocent Muslims, but just to demonstrate the efforts of the government and their condemnation of any terrorist activity on their soil.
+Obviously this is unfair profiling of innocent Muslims.
+A middle point ought to be reached.
+However, just to demonstrate the efforts of the government and their condemnation of any terrorist activity on their soil.

 Is Uzbekistan Safe?

 However, millions travel to Turkey every year and enjoy trouble-free visits.
 Equally, France and Germany border each other but you can’t say that the countries or cultures are the same.

 The border that stands between Uzbekistan and Afghanistan is one of the most fortified and secure in the world.
 For Uzbekistan, security of the country’s citizens and visitors is paramount.

-Safety in Uzbekistan: Solo Travel
+Safety in Uzbekistan:

 A 2019 Gallup poll questioned residents of 142 different countries on how safe they felt in their native lands.
 It covered various scenarios related to their safety, such as whether they have ever been a victim of crime, whether they trusted the ability of their police force, and whether they felt safe to walk alone at night.
 Uzbekistan’s results were overwhelmingly positive.